ArthurClemens/faceted_search/documentation/schema_configuration.md

 ## facet_fields

-A list of field names used to create facets.
+A list of fields used to create facets, with options for labels from a database table, and ranges.

 The referenced fields populate the `tsv` column in the search view.
-A field label can optionally be set.

 - Type: `list(atom()) | list(Keyword.t())`
 - Path: `sources > [source table] > facet_fields`